WordPress/gutenberg/packages/README.md

     Initial release.
     ```

+To ensure your package is recognised, you should also _manually_ add your new package to the root `package.json` file and then run `npm install` to update the dependencies.

 ## Managing Dependencies

 There are two types of dependencies that you might want to add to one of the existing WordPress packages.